Getty Images/iStockphoto

-Backup retention policy best practices: A guide for IT admins
+Backup retention policy best practices: A guide with template

 It's critical for an organization to know what data it needs to retain and where to store it.
-Some data is required for retention by law, so a written policy is helpful.
+Create a backup retention policy with this free template.

-There are two questions that will have a major effect on the way an organization constructs its data retention policy:
+The answers to the following questions will have a major effect on the way an organization constructs its data retention policy:

 1. Does the IT department need to free up space on some of the servers?

-2. Are the servers' contents becoming so cluttered that it's becoming increasingly difficult to locate data?
+2. Are the server contents becoming so cluttered that it's increasingly difficult to locate data?

 Once an organization identifies that it must free up space to better locate critical data, there are several backup retention best practices that will help create an optimal policy.